-In this post Rachel Devine (author of our new kids photography eBook Click) ends her series on reasons learning photography on film cameras made her the digital photographer that she is today.
-Also Read previous posts on Shooting with Burst Mode, Natural vs Artificial Light, Embracing the Grain and Taking Cameras Everywhere.
+In this post Rachel Devine (author of our kids photography eBook Click and our new Natural Light Photography eBook) ends her series on reasons learning photography on film cameras made her the digital photographer that she is today.

 One last thought to wrap up this little series of blog posts.
 With film, the shoots always had a limit.
 I needed to get my shots in a certain number of frames so I had to be pretty organized.
 I went in with a game plan.
 I would always try to get the sitting still and smiling at the camera shots first and out of the way for no other reason than I wanted to have as much film left over as possible to capture the real photos.
 Everyone asks for those eye contact / natural smile shots, so I do my best to get a great one, but for me, that is not what kid photography is about.

 Especially if the children I am shooting are pensive or active or anything other than prone to sitting still and looking at the camera.
 I want to document the real childhood of that child.

 Looking back on my own family photos from childhood, there are very few where we are all lined up and smiling for the camera.
 About one of those semi-formal posed ones a year.
 Usually it was shot in the summer outside the beach house with my dad’s camera on a tripod and with the self timer.

 It is neat to watch the family grow up through those photos, but they are not the ones I hunger for digging through all the old slide albums.
 I am looking for more moments to spark a memory other than my father yelling for us to all smile and look at the camera while he did the mad dash back from pushing the shutter to join us in the line.